de-tre/dtw-audio-midi.js/README.md

 # dtw-audio-midi.js
 Implementation of DTW algorithm between audio and MIDI files.
+Basis algorithm for extracting audio features is STFT, running at sampleRate = 22050, frameSize 1024 and hopLength = 512.
 Results are plotted, with various outputs in the console.
 A Sakoe-chiba band is the current optimization.
 Saving the path as JSON on button click.